ovh/docs/pages/platform/data-platform/ranger/guide.en-gb.md

 ### Kafka
 With Kafka policies you can restrict the access to specific topics.
 Create a new policy and input the desired Kafka topic using the *Topic* field.
-In *Allow conditions*  select user(s) and group(s) that should be granted access.
+In *Allow conditions*,  select user(s) and group(s) that should be granted access.
 In the *Permissions* field, select the effective permissions you want to grant.

 ## Users and groups
 Ranger users and groups are synchronized hourly from the Data Platform identity manager.
-To create or update users, use the [idM interface].
+To create or update users, use the [idM interface](../introduction-im/guide.en-gb.md)].

 ## Audits